dotnet/msbuild/documentation/specs/static-graph.md

 For projects which depend on other projects, the MSBuild task will look up the target result in the cache.
 If the target is missing from the cache, an error will be logged and the build will fail.
 If the project is calling into itself either via `CallTarget` or via `MSBuild` with a different set of global properties, this will be always allowed (support for cross-targeting).

 Initially this result cache will just be in-memory, similar to the existing MSBuild target result cache, but eventually could persist across builds so that an incremental build of a particular project in the project graph would not require re-evaluation or any target execution in that project's dependencies.
-This may have significant perf improvements for incremental builds.
+This may have significant performance improvements for incremental builds.

 Note that because projects have a concrete start and end time, this allows for easy integration with Tracker to observe all inputs and outputs for a project.
 Note however that export target I/O would be attributed to the dependency (project doing the exporting), not the dependent project (project with the project reference).
 This differs from today's behavior, but seems like a desirable difference anyway.